 These inverters have been breaking left, right and centre.
 At one time we used to lodge warranty claims for customers and swap them over, but not any more.
 Eversolar want to deal direct with customers, and so do not pay us to replace inverters for customers.

 If your inverter is within 5 years, go to their online claim form, and lodge a claim.

 Note that you will need proof of purchase and to be the original purchaser to be able to claim under warranty.

 Eversolar have now changed their name to Zeversolar, and SMA now own a large stake in the company.
 They have a new range of inverters out under the Zeversolar range which I hope can cope better with Australian condition, however they are now no longer accredited for South Australia.
 Zever have also closed, by SMA are honouring any warranties.

 Fronius Solar Inverters

 Fronius have been in business since 1945, are based in Austria, and now have offices world-wide.
 The IG range of inverters have had issues, but Fronius have dealt with them well.
 They set up a network Fronius Service Partners who have been to their offices in Melbourne and are trained up.
 Most problems with Fronius inverters can be fixed on site, and often the Service Partner will have the spare part with them.
 If we haven’t got the part, it gets shipped from Melbourne and is usually with us the next day.
-We are a Fronius Service Partner so we can get your inverter back working for you quickly.
+We are a Fronius Solutions Partner so we can get your inverter back working for you quickly.
 If you are still in warranty there is no charge for this service.
 If you are out of warranty we can still often repair your inverter for you, if this is the best option.